zamicol/zamicol.com/pages/words.md

 recut - The documentary was recut with the inaccuracies removed.
 preprint
 Malabsorption
-cyanocobalamin, methylcobalamin, methylated, methylfolate - Cyanocobalamin is the crap synthetic B12, methylcobalamin is the good B12.
+cyanocobalamin, methylcobalamin, methylated, methylfolate, methylation, folate, cobalamin - Cyanocobalamin is the crap synthetic B12, methylcobalamin is the good B12.
 The methylated B9 and B12 are the good ones.
 hearted - His welcome was full hearted.
 His kiss goodbye was half hearted.
 subdirectory
 decypher - NO to decipher.